Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

-Before moving to the asymptotic analysis of the inference problem \eqref{eq:model}, we need to state a fundamental identity that will be used repeatedly and is true in a general setting.
-This was discovered by Nishimori (see for instance \cite{nishimori2001statistical}) and extensively used in the context of Bayesian inference, see \cite{iba1999nishimori,korada2010tight,zdeborova2016statistical}.
+Before moving to the asymptotic analysis of the inference problem~\eqref{eq:model}, we need to state a fundamental identity (which is in fact nothing more than Bayes rule) that will be used repeatedly.
+It was used by Nishimori (see for instance~\cite{nishimori2001statistical}) and extensively used in the context of Bayesian inference, see~\cite{iba1999nishimori,korada2010tight,zdeborova2016statistical}.
 It express the fact that the planted configuration $(\bbf{U},\bbf{V})$ behaves like a sample $(\bbf{u},\bbf{v})$ from the posterior distribution $\P((\bbf{U},\bbf{V})=.|\bbf{Y})$.

 \begin{proposition}[Nishimori identity] Let $(\bbf{X},\bbf{Y})$ be a couple of random variables on a polish space.
 Let $k \geq 1$ and let $\bbf{x}^{(1)}, \dots, \bbf{x}^{(k)}$ be $k$ i.i.d.\ samples (given $\bbf{Y}$) from the distribution $\P(\bbf{X}=. | \bbf{Y})$, independently of every other random variables.
 Let us denote $\langle \cdot \rangle$ the expectation with respect to $\P(\bbf{X}=. | \bbf{Y})$ and $\E$ the expectation with respect to $(\bbf{X},\bbf{Y})$.
 Then, for all continuous bounded function $f$